How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 I’ve picked up three super-easy curling methods for 4C hair and will be sharing them today.

-Everything You’ll Need to Curl Short 4C Hair
+Everything You’ll Need to Curl 4C Hair

 To start off simple & easy, here’s what you’re going to need: